UnifyProject/RFC/raw/rfc-2.md

 The server may return these response codes specifically for a POST request:

 * 200 OK - the resource already existed as specified (only possible for public resources).
-* 201 Created - the server created the resource, and the Location: header provides the URI.
+* 201 Created - the server created the resource, and the Location: header provides the URN.
 * 400 Bad Request - the resource specification was incomplete or badly formatted.
-* 403 Forbidden - the POST method is not allowed on the parent URI.
+* 403 Forbidden - the POST method is not allowed on the parent URN.

 In case of a 4xx or 5xx error response the server will return a textual error message in the content body of the response.
 The client should be able to handle all normal HTTP errors, such as "401 Unauthorized", "404 Not Found", "413 Too Large", "500 Internal Error", and so on.